endlesstory0428/Graph-Cities/README.md

 ### loading data from external URLs

 If you don't want to preprocess data, and instead only want to use the client to visualize graph data (in text formats like CSV) directly from some external URL, just run `node app.js` and access the webpage at the default port (for example localhost:3010), and follow **using the client** below.
-A data/ directory is there for your convenience but you don't have to put anything in it.
+You don't have to create a data directory.
 Note: some visualization caches (like node layouts) will be saved in the temp directory (default is temp/), even if you don't use preprocessed data, so you may want to specify a temp directory.

 ### preprocessing data